ced4rtree/daedalus/README.md

 ### zsh

-This is a copy of Luke Smith's build, with a couple extra things like opacity using a compositor, and calling ufetch.
+This is a copy of Luke Smith's build, with a couple extra things like opacity using a compositor, and auto plugin managing without a plugin manager

-Optional dependencies include a compositor like xcompmgr or picom for opacity in the terminal, and ufetch (renamed fetch on my system)
+Optional dependencies include a compositor like xcompmgr or picom for opacity in the terminal, ufetch (renamed fetch on my system), and p10k (prompt)

 ### vim